|Full Name||Namrata Soni Vogue|

 - Namrata’s first editorial makeup was with Vogue, she did the makeup of Preity Zinta for a cover shoot for Vogue’s editorial.

 - She has her own makeup academy where she teaches students the art of makeup and hair.
 She started her academy in 2019 and rebranded the name from Namrata Soni’s School of Makeup and Hair to Namrata Soni Makeup Academy in 2020.
-She actively organises short courses for makeup and hair and also provides certification.
+She actively organises short courses for makeup and hairstyle and also provides certification.

 It has come to my notice that a lot of courses are being offered wrongly in my name, ones that I am no way a part of, whatsoever – misusing my previous content to market things incorrectly.
 This is to clarify that if you would like to learn from me – I have only one Academy where I will henceforth teach my courses.
 That is Namrata Soni Makeup Academy.”

-- She has launched her own brand on 17 December 2020 by the name “Simplynam” which is associated with Sephora India.
+- She has launched her own makeup brand on 17 December 2020 by the name “Simplynam” which is associated with Sephora India.
 All her products of her brand are available at Sephora India.